UPPMAX/bianca_workshops/docs/communication/intermediate/Bianca_login.md

     - You should now be logged in and ready to create the file that tells us that you have completed the steps.
 Type the command:

-     **touch  /proj/sens2025560/workshop/completed/$USER**
+      ```bash
+      touch  /proj/sens2025560/workshop/completed/$USER
+      ```

       Please note that you will get the error “Permission denied” if you

       have not completed step 2\.
 Also, re-login to UPPMAX if you were added to the

       workshop project after you logged in to the Bianca cluster.

     - Unless you got some kind of error message you should now be finished.
 To make sure the file was created you can type (NOW CORRECT PATH )